Dementia-friendly co-production

 Co-production is more about a culture or way of thinking, so can't be reduced to a list of tasks which will be the same each time.

-- this may mean that people with dementia and carers may contribute more to identifying issues and insights to help build shared understandings, while professionals will then apply the empathy they gain from such learning, to be able to develop solutions - but continuing to work together with people affected by dementia throughout the process, for example in testing solutions being developed.
+People will bring their individual skills and expertise.
+This means that people with dementia and carers may contribute more to identifying issues and insights that help build shared understanding, while professionals apply the empathy gained from this learning to develop solutions.
+However, they should continue working collaboratively with people affected by dementia throughout the process, for example when testing solutions as they are developed.

-Agree the problem you are trying to solve, the change you want to see, and how you will work together.
+Agree the problem you are trying to solve, the change you want to see and how you will work together.

 - Agree how the group will work together - such as using a group contract and agreeing that working on issues for the benefit of the community is different to complaining or seeking support with personal issues.